-An affiliate of the Plan's custodian, Northern Trust Investments, N.A., is an investment manager for the Plan, which managed \$72.8 million and \$76.1 million of the Plan's investments at December 31, 2018 and 2017, respectively.
-For the years ended December 31, 2018 and 2017, the Plan incurred approximately \$15,700 and \$27,700, respectively, in management fees with this investment manager.
+An affiliate of the Plan's custodian, Northern Trust Investments, N.A., is an investment manager for the Plan, which managed \$79.9 million of the Plan's investments at December 31, 2019.
+For the year ended December 31, 2019, the Plan incurred approximately \$15 thousand in management fees with this investment manager.

-(6) Plan Amendments
+(6) Subsequent Events